Department of Justice is now the Department of Communities and Justice. Find out more >

-For more information, see the Mediation section of the Legal skills topic.
+For further information, see Mediation in the Legal skills topic.

-If you are able to reach an agreement about who was at fault, how much damage was caused or when payment will be made, you can write down what has been agreed.
+If you can reach an agreement about who was at fault, how much damage was caused or when payment will be made, you can write down what has been agreed.

 If you and the other party agree to make the agreement legally binding, you can write down what has been agreed as 'terms of settlement'.

 For more information, see Put it in writing.